|

 http://www.mohp.gov.np/english/home/index.php

-The Ministry of Health plays a leading role in improving the health of the people including mental, physical and social well being, for overall national development with the increased participation of the private sector and non-government institutions in the implementation of programmes.
+of the people including mental, physical and social well being, for overall national development

 Ministry of Agriculture and Cooperatives